Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Conclusions

 \section{Conclusions}

-We have demonstrated the numerical properties of various integral equation methods for solving exterior Maxwell scattering problems, comparing standard RWG discretizations of standard formulations (e.g. EFIE, MFIE, CFIE) to high-order Nystr\"om discretizations of more modern integral formulations especially designed to overcome the failure modes of existing ones (e.g. DPIE, NRCCIE).
+We have demonstrated the numerical properties of various integral equation methods for solving exterior Maxwell scattering problems, comparing standard RWG discretizations of standard formulations (e.g. EFIE, MFIE, CFIE) to high-order Nystr\"om-like discretizations of more modern integral formulations especially designed to overcome the failure modes of existing ones (e.g. DPIE, NRCCIE).
 Furthermore, we've shown that when \emph{all} aspects of the problem are discretized to high-order -- the geometry, quadrature, fast algorithm, etc. -- that high-order accuracy can be achieved at a cost which is less than that required for lower accuracy using standard 1st-order discretizations.
-We plan to perform a similar analysis comparing existing integral equation formulations with more modern ones for scattering from piecewise homogeneous dielectric bodies.
+We plan to perform a similar analysis comparing existing integral equation formulations with more modern ones for scattering from piecewise homogeneous dielectric bodies and for problems involving open surfaces (where the integral equation formulations are less mature).
+Finally, note that we have omitted timing experiments in the present paper.
+All implementations are linear scaling, but details are different for each scheme and code optimization involves an important but complementary set of issues.